 The empire was in financial crisis by 39 AD, its leader having spent most of the state’s treasury.
 To help fund his rule, Caligula levied taxes on weddings, lawsuits and prostitution.

 He auctioned the lives of gladiators in the arena.
 Centurions and some government officials, such as highway commissioners, were forced to turn over to the state property or money that they had acquired.
 According to Suetonius, in the first year of Caligula’s reign, he managed to waste 2.7 billion sesterces – a colossal sum.

-Caligula also began referring to himself using diving language.
+Caligula also began referring to himself using divine language.
 He started dressing as various gods and demigods, and referred to himself as a god when he met with politicians.
 He was even called “Jupiter” in some public documents.

 The leader of the Guard, Cassius Chaerea, is believed to have been the first to stab Caligula, and he was stabbed a total of 30 times by the group.
-He was dead before the Germanic guard could respond.
+He was gone before the Germanic guard could respond.

 His uncle, Claudius, who had the support of the Praetorian Guard, succeeded Caligula.
 Chaerea was executed, as well as other known conspirators, and Caligula’s body was cremated and then entombed in the Mausoleum of Augustus, with his family.
 His ashes were scattered during the sack of Rome in 410.